fikunmi-ap/solana-improvement-documents/restrict-tfm-bidspace.md

 In addition to the features above, burning the per signature base fee was also considered but the benefits of such a mechanism are debatable.
 Although, there are no known drawbacks.

-3. Excluding high priority fees.
+3. Excluding high-priority fees.
-Excluding high priority fees and all associated data and methods was considered.
+Excluding high-priority fees and all associated data and methods was considered.
-However users generally fall into one of two classes--users that want to pay the minimum amount required to be included in the next block and users willing to pay extra for some priority.
+However, users generally fall into one of two classes--users who want to pay the minimum amount required to be included in the next block and users willing to pay extra for some priority.
 The recommended priority fee serves the first class while the high priority fee serves the second.